Faizaan-Nasir/basic-calculator/README.md

 # Basic-Calculator
-### An incredible simple Java Project made so I could explore Java and JavaFX for application development.
+### An incredibly simple Java Project made so I could explore Java and JavaFX for application development.
 ## Features
 Well it can add, subtract, multiple, divide and perform modulo operations in left to right precedence.
 ## Planned Features 🎯